codecap/cloud-workshops/src/k8s-cluster-management.md

 - Install [Addons](https://codecap.github.io/cloud-workshops/k8s-addons.html) if needed
 - Deploy Prometheus, Alertmanager and Grafana to monitor you k8s cluster
 - Deploy ELK Stack to collect logs
-- Deploy/Change/Scale/Celete a [stateless application](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)
+- Deploy/Change/Scale a [stateless application](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment/)
 - Review Monitoring Data for the deployed application
 - Review Logs for the deployed application
 - Access the application by ingress and service of type LoadBalancer
-- Create an Ingres with TLS and a Certificated signed by let's encrypt
+- Create an Ingress with TLS and a Certificated signed by let's encrypt
 ---
 # Tasks
 - Create a certificate to authenticate within Kubernetes
 - Assign edit permissions within a namespace for newly created Certifacate(user/group)
 - List Ingress Objects in all Namespaces from within a pod
 - Find Application Manifests hosted on github, deploy the Application by kubectl
 - Find Application Manifests hosted on github, deploy the Application with argoCD
 - Create a token for a Service Account / get a Token from Keycloak, decode it.
 ---
 # Tasks